 About the program

-This initiative offers early career journalists the opportunity to learn from experienced colleagues in a 12-month program.
+This initiative, run in partnership with Swinburne University of Technology, offers early career journalists the opportunity to learn from experienced colleagues in a 12-month program.

-Mentees are connected with senior colleagues from different media organisations giving them the opportunity to benefit from the insights, observations and wisdom offered by those experienced mentors.
+Mentees are connected with senior colleagues from other media organisations, giving the opportunity to benefit from insights, observations and wisdom offered by those more experienced in the field.

 Who can apply?

-The Melbourne Press Club is committed to fostering a more diverse and inclusive Victorian media industry.
+The club is committed to fostering a more diverse and inclusive media industry.
 We encourage applications from journalists who identify as having Aboriginal or Torres Strait Islander heritage as well as journalists from culturally and linguistically diverse backgrounds.